Michael Ealy: Career

 Ealy with Lala Anthony in 2012.

 In 2010, Ealy appeared as attorney Derrick Bond in the second season of The Good Wife.
 He co-starred in the 2010 action movie Takers as Jake Attica and appeared as Travis Marks in USA Network's original series Common Law about two cops who have to go to couples counseling because they argue too much.
 Common Law premiered following Fairly Legal on Friday, May 11, 2012.

 Ealy appeared as Dominic in the 2012 ensemble comedy Think Like a Man and its 2014 sequel, Think Like a Man Too, and appeared as "Papa Joe" in the 2012 inspirational film Unconditional.
 He appeared opposite Think Like a Man co-star Kevin Hart in the 2014 remake of About Last Night.

 In 2013, Ealy signed on to play co-lead "Dorian" in the Fox television series Almost Human.
 The sci-fi police procedural takes place in the year 2048 and follows the relationship between two cops as they struggle to solve futuristic crimes that involve complex technology.
 Ealy depicts the android "Dorian", an older, "DRN" android model that is considered to be less reliable due to its artificial emotions and that is tasked with protecting his partner John Kennex (Karl Urban).
 The show aired for one season on Fox from 2013 to 2014.

-In 2015, Ealy played serial killer "Theo" in season 3 of the Fox television series The Following.
+In 2015, Ealy played serial killer "Theo Noble" in season 3 of the Fox television series The Following.
 He starred as Eric Warner in the second season of the ABC mystery crime series Secrets and Lies, which aired in the fall of 2016.
 From 2017 to 2019, Ealy starred in the fourth, fifth and final season of Being Mary Jane opposite Gabrielle Union.
 2019 also saw Ealy star in Stumptown on ABC alongside Cobie Smulders, Jake Johnson and Camryn Manheim.